Crystalline cohomology of rigid analytic spaces: Derived de Rham cohomology over

-So the corollary follows from Proposition \ref{rat cot 1} by the base change along $\Z_p\ra \Q_p$. \end{proof} A simple upshot is the following change of base equality. \begin{corollary} Let $A\ra A'\ra B$ be maps of topologically finite algebras over $\Bdre$, with $A\ra A'$ being \'etale.
+So the corollary follows from Proposition \ref{rat cot 1} by the base change along $\Z_p\ra \Q_p$. \end{proof} A quick consequence is the following change of base equality. \begin{corollary} Let $A\ra A'\ra B$ be maps of topologically finite algebras over $\Bdre$, with $A\ra A'$ being \'etale.
 Then the natural map below is an isomorphism

 \end{corollary} \begin{proof} By the distinguished triangle of the triple in the Corollary \ref{rat cot 3}, it suffices to show that $\LL_{A'/A}^\an$ vanishes.
 So this follows from the assumption and the Corollary \ref{rat cot 2}. \end{proof} As last, we have the \'etale base change formula as below. \begin{corollary} Let $A\ra B\ra B'$ be maps of topologically finite algebras over $\Bdre$, with $B'/B$ being \'etale.
 Then we have the following natural isomorphism